-Linc Kesler (PhD – University of Toronto) is currently on secondment as the Director of the UBC First Nations House of Learning and Senior Advisor to the President on Aboriginal Affairs.
-Linc has been with First Nations and Indigenous Studies since 2003 when he came to UBC as the first director of the program.
+Linc Kesler (PhD – University of Toronto) is currently on leave.
+Linc has been with First Nations and Indigenous Studies since 2003 when he came to UBC as the first Chair of the program.
 He has designed and up until recently, taught FNIS 310, 320 and 400.
-From 2003 through 2012, Linc was the Director and then Chair of the First Nations and Indigenous Studies Program.
 Beginning in 2007, he was the co-chair of a succession of committees that drafted UBC’s Aboriginal Strategic Plan.
 In January 2009, while still serving as Chair of FNIS, Linc was appointed Director of the UBC First Nations House of Learning and Senior Advisor to the President on Aboriginal Affairs.
 Linc has been involved with various FNIS Initiatives, including Indigenous Foundations and the development of the Interactive Video/Transcript Viewer used for viewing oral history archives.
 In the 2008-2009 academic year, Linc was the recipient the UBC Dean of Arts Award, and in 2013 was the recipient of the Henry Roe Cloud Native Alumni Achievement Award at Yale University.
 Linc remains an associate professor for the First Nations and Indigenous Studies Program.

 I grew up in Chicago.
 My mother was Oglala-Lakota from the Pine Ridge reservation in South Dakota, my father a German American from segregationist rural North Carolina.
 There wasn’t much in our family uninflected by race, and our yearly trips to Pine Ridge and North Carolina covered quite a lot of territory, both geographic and otherwise.